ircdocs/modern-irc/index.md

 ### VERSION message

          Command: VERSION
-      Parameters: [<server>]
+      Parameters: [<target>]

-The `VERSION` command is used to query the version of the server software and to request the server's [`RPL_ISUPPORT`](#rplisupport-tokens) tokens.
-An optional parameter `<server>` is used to query the version of the given server instead of the server the client is directly connected to.
+The `VERSION` command is used to query the version of the software and the [`RPL_ISUPPORT`](#rplisupport-tokens) tokens on the given server.
+If `<target>` is not given, the information for the server the client is connected to should be returned.

+If `<target>` is a server, the information for that server is requested.
+If `<target>` is a client, the information for the server that client is connected to is requested.
+If `<target>` is given and a matching server cannot be found, the server will respond with the `ERR_NOSUCHSERVER` numeric and the command will fail.

+Wildcards are allowed in the `<target>` parameter.

+Upon receiving a `VERSION` command, the given server SHOULD respond with one `RPL_VERSION` reply and one or more `RPL_ISUPPORT` replies.

 Numeric Replies: